HideyukiOgura/iReWindColorv2/demo/README.md

 ## Run

-Once you have satisfied all the requirements, you can run the base iColoriT model by executing
+Once you have satisfied all the requirements, you can run the base iReWindColor model by executing

 ```
 bash demo.sh --target_image <path/to/image>